Development Application Review

 After you submit your Land Development Application, it will be reviewed by staff and may be referred to other internal and external groups for comment.

-View the status of your application online with Surrey's Online Development Inquiry.
+View the status of your application online with our Online Development Inquiry tool.

 1. Review and revise your Application